Category Archives: Bruce Glover

 This film was a pivotal point for him as he began a slew of worthwhile and abundant performances in pictures.

-Let us not forget to mention the acting performance of Dunaway.
+Let us not forget Dunaway’s acting performance.
 Smoldering, sexy, classy, intelligent, and vulnerable, she perfectly plays almost every emotion.

 Chinatown, Bonnie and Clyde (1967), and Mommie Dearest (1981) are her best works in a career that spanned decades of success.